 Dahlia Haleem

-[50 words]

 As Senior Project Officer for Dubai Carbon, Dahlia delivers support on a range of projects.
 She specialises in managing Clean Development Mechanism (CDM) projects and corporate carbon management strategies, and is also a certified GRI Standards sustainability report writer.

-[200 words]

 As Senior Project Officer for Dubai Carbon, Dahlia delivers project support on technical projects and those relating to Dubai Carbon's United Nations Framework Convention on Climate Change (UNFCCC) Clean Development Mechanism (CDM).
 She brings over 13 years of experience in strategic business development, client relations and technical project management to her role.

 Dahlia specialises in managing Clean Development Mechanism (CDM) projects and corporate carbon management strategies, and is also a certified GRI Standards sustainability report writer.